Jeremy (snail)

-Jeremy was a left-coiled garden snail investigated by biologists.
-The snail had a rare condition which caused its shell to coil to the left; in most snails the shell coils to the right.
+Jeremy was a left-coiled garden snail studied by researchers from the University of Nottingham.

+The snail had a rare condition that caused its shell to coil to the left; in most snails the shell coils to the right.
+It was hoped that the condition would be due to a mutation, and that genes identified from this snail and its offspring would help scientists unlock genetic markers in humans and other animals.
 At first it was thought to be a rare genetic mutation, although later work revealed that it was likely due to an accident in early development.

 Jeremy was named after the left-wing British Labour politician Jeremy Corbyn, on account of it being a "lefty" snail, but also due to Corbyn's reported love of gardening.
 The snail became famous worldwide after a public appeal to find other left-coiled snails for a mate.
 Jeremy had 56 offspring and died on 11 October 2017, aged "at least two" years.

-Jeremy was studied by researchers from the University of Nottingham.
-It was hoped that the condition would be due to a mutation, and that genes identified from this snail and its offspring would help scientists unlock genetic markers in humans and other animals.

 Life

 A retired scientist found Jeremy in southwest London.
 He contacted the University of Nottingham and sent them the snail.
-A group of researchers, led by "resident snail expert" Dr Angus Davison, then launched a public appeal to find another 'lefty' snail as a mate.
+A group of researchers, led by resident snail expert Angus Davison, then launched a public appeal to find another 'lefty' snail as a mate.
 Due to the unique positioning of the reproductive body parts in anticlockwise-coiled snails, they are only able to mate with snails that also have anticlockwise shells.
-Two other anticlockwise snails were discovered and sent to the university; however, these two snails mated with each other instead, producing 170 right-coiled 'normal' snails.
-One of the left-coiled snails later mated with Jeremy, producing 56 offspring, all of which were also 'normal' with right-coiling shells.
+Two other anticlockwise snails were discovered and sent to the university; however, these two snails mated with each other instead, producing 170 right-coiled snails.
+One of the left-coiled snails later mated with Jeremy, producing 56 offspring, all of which also had right-coiling shells.

 It is believed that the genetic mutation might reappear in a later generation due to a recessive gene.
 In snails, shell-coiling direction is thought to be an example of a maternal effect – a trait that is determined not by an organism's own genotype, but by the genotype of its mother.
-In this case, Jeremy's mother (who likely possessed a normal, clockwise shell), would have had two copies of the recessive gene, expressed in Jeremy's anticlockwise shell.
-Jeremy, with only one copy of the gene, would be expected to mother normal snails.
-This recessive trait may reappear later in another generation, even if a previous generation appears normal, because the mutation is hereditary.
+In this case, Jeremy's mother (who likely possessed a right-coiling, or clockwise, shell), would have had two copies of the recessive gene, expressed in Jeremy's anticlockwise shell.
+Jeremy, with only one copy of the gene, would be expected to mother snails with right-coiling shells.
+This recessive trait may reappear later in another generation, even if a previous generation appears to have right-coiling shells, because the mutation is hereditary.